 As of now, the highly anticipated redesigned Gmail is an EAP, which means that the customers can choose to or opt out of participating at the domain and organizational unit levels.
 After the new Gmail launched to GA in July 2018, G Suite admins will have the following options in the Admin console: The G Suite admins have a choice of the following options after the new version gets launched to GA in July 2018:

 - Immediately transition their users to the new Gmail.

 - Allow their users to opt into the new Gmail at the time of their choice.

 - Wait approximately four weeks until their users are allowed to opt into the new Gmail.

 The users will not have the choice to opt into the new Gmail version of the default setting.
-Only after roughly 8 weeks of the GA announcement in July, all users will be automatically transitioned to the Gmail redesign, including those who have kept out of it till then.
-However, they will also have the option to opt out of the new Gmail experience for an additional time period of 4 weeks.
+Only after roughly 8 weeks of the GA announcement in July will all users be automatically transitioned to the Gmail redesign, including those who have kept out of it until then.
+However, they will also have the option to opt-out of the new Gmail experience for an additional time period of 4 weeks.

 Opt-out option to work only till 12 weeks after GA

-It is to be kept in mind that the Opt-out option will not work after roughly 12 weeks following the GA announcement in July, after which every user will be integrated into the new Gmail experience.
-And, then onwards, users can no longer opt out of the new mail.
+Remember that the Opt-out option will not work for roughly 12 weeks following the GA announcement in July, after which every user will be integrated into the new Gmail experience.
+And then onwards, users can no longer opt out of the new mail.

 New features and Admin settings

 When the new Gmail launches to GA, the features with Admin console settings, like Gmail offline and confidential mode (which are slated for launch at a later date), will conform to all the current EAP configurations.
 However, here the only catch is that the organization subscribed to by the user has to participate in the EAP, or these additional settings will be OFF by default in the new Gmail.